Common collector: Applications

-The low output impedance allows a source with a large output impedance to drive a small load impedance; it functions as a voltage buffer.
-In other words, the circuit has current gain (which depends largely on the hFE of the transistor) instead of voltage gain, because of its characteristics it is preferred in many electronic devices.
+The common collector amplifier's low output impedance allows a source with a large output impedance to drive a small load impedance without changing its voltage.
+Thus this circuit finds applications as a voltage buffer.
+In other words, the circuit has current gain (which depends largely on the hFE of the transistor) instead of voltage gain.
 A small change to the input current results in much larger change in the output current supplied to the output load.

 One aspect of buffer action is transformation of impedances.
 For example, the Thévenin resistance of a combination of a voltage follower driven by a voltage source with high Thévenin resistance is reduced to only the output resistance of the voltage follower (a small resistance).
 That resistance reduction makes the combination a more ideal voltage source.
 Conversely, a voltage follower inserted between a small load resistance and a driving stage presents a large load to the driving stage—an advantage in coupling a voltage signal to a small load.

 This configuration is commonly used in the output stages of class-B and class-AB amplifiers.
 The base circuit is modified to operate the transistor in class-B or AB mode.
 In class-A mode, sometimes an active current source is used instead of RE (Fig. 4) to improve linearity and/or efficiency.